ISISComputingGroup/ibex_developers_manual/Beckhoff.md

 In this case, navigating to the TwinCAT Beckhoff Controller OPI, selecting the troublesome axis, then pressing "load" then "reset" cleared the issue.

 ### `currentTime::getCurrentTime(): time discontinuity detected`
 This is a weird error that seems to occur sometimes when running a Beckhoff simulator.
-To stop it you need to do the opposite of the `win8settick.bat` script and reboot.
+To stop it you need to do run `unsettick.bat` script in `tcioc\master` and reboot.
 NB this should never happen on an instrument machine as they do not run simulated Beckhoffs.